50% of Americans take prescription medicine regularly, according to Consumer Reports.

 - Antibacterial and antiviral: Calendula, garlic, Echinacea, clove, Oregon grape root, marshmallow root, usnea, lemon balm, licorice, oregano

-- Burn and dermatological treatment: Aloe, bishop’s weed, calendula, comfrey
+- Burn and dermatological treatment: Aloe, bishop’s weed, calendula, comfrey (Learn how to make comfrey oil.)

 - Wound care: Basil, lemon balm